alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 Basic data flow would look like described below:

-Step 1 - put message in queue with certain parameters
+Step 1 - put message in queue with certain parameters.
-Step 2 - certain processing system gets message from there
+Step 2 - certain processing system gets message from there.
-Step 3 - with given details (id) from Step 2 message gets deleted by the processing system
+Step 3 - with given details (id) from Step 2 message gets deleted by the processing system.